 This is provided to individuals who have a medical need that could become critical at any time.
 Medical alert devices are a small instrument carried or worn by the individual, which, by the push of a button, automatically dials the telephone to a responder network.

 A registered nurse will visit the individual’s home to evaluate the level of wellness of the individual to determine if medical services recommended by a physician are being utilized properly and if the health of the individual is allowing them to remain in their home without more frequent skilled nursing intervention.
 Visits are limited to once every 60 days.
 Assistance is offered in orientation to surroundings, adjustment to medication, personal hygiene and monitoring of vitals.

 Specialized Medical Care

 Specialized Medical Care Services provide long-term nursing support to individuals who are medically fragile or technology dependent.
-The ongoing, daily medical needs of the individual must be met to ensure the person can live outside of a hospital or ICF/MR. Providers of this service must be employed or supervised by a Home Health Agency, be an RN or LPN and be trained with the medical skills necessary to care for and meet the medical needs of the individual receiving services.
+The ongoing, daily medical needs of the individual must be met to ensure the person can live outside of a hospital or ICF/IID.
+Providers of this service must be employed or supervised by a Home Health Agency, be an RN or LPN and be trained with the medical skills necessary to care for and meet the medical needs of the individual receiving services.